tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ~~~
 {: #figctrl title="Relationship of TE modules with signaling protocol modules"}

-# TE YANG Model
+# TE YANG Module

-The generic TE YANG data model defined in the 'ietf-te' module supports the management and
+The TE YANG module defined in the 'ietf-te' supports the management and
 operation of a TE network.
 This includes creating, modifying, and retrieving
 information about TE Tunnels, LSPs, and interfaces and their associated
 attributes (e.g.  Administrative-Groups (AGs), Shared Risk Link Groups (SRLGs), etc.).

-A full tree diagram of the TE YANG data model is shown in {{AppendixB}}.
+A full tree diagram of the TE data model is shown in {{AppendixB}}.

 ## Relationship Between TE Tunnel, LSP, and Path

-The TE YANG model is built around several core constructs: TE tunnel, TE path,
+The TE model is built around several core constructs: TE tunnel, TE path,
 and LSP.
 These concepts are central to the model's structure and functionality.

 TE Tunnel: